TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks_cluster-manager-issues-tsg/content-cluster-time-out-due-to-init.md

 ## Troubleshooting and Solution

-1. Validate if customer uses Init script V1 (cluster named or global init scripts).
+1. Validate if customer uses Init script V1 (cluster named or global init scripts)
 2. Confirm this is transient issue, check init logs to rule out any issues due to script error.

 As a solution, use a [cluster-scoped init script](https://docs.microsoft.com/en-us/azure/databricks/clusters/init-scripts#--cluster-scoped-init-scripts) instead of global or cluster-named init scripts.
 With cluster-scoped init scripts, Databricks does not use synchronous blocking of RPCs to fetch init script execution status.